-We welcome the European Union's (EU) draft Regulation on Deforestation-free Products aiming to minimize EU-driven deforestation and forest degradation and reduce greenhouse gas emissions and biodiversity loss.
-We are confident that the Regulation can achieve its objectives if it is part of a smart mix of measures and is accompanied by enhanced cooperation with other non-EU countries, including technical and financial assistance, in order to support the development of government-mandated traceability systems and the swift transition to sustainable agricultural practices.
+We welcome the European Union's (EU) draft Regulation on deforestation-free products aiming to minimize EU-driven deforestation and forest degradation, and reduce greenhouse gas emissions and biodiversity loss.
+We are confident that the Regulation can achieve its objectives if it is part of a smart mix of measures and is accompanied by enhanced cooperation with other non-EU countries, including technical and financial assistance, in order to support the development of government-mandated traceability systems and the swift transition to hectares sustainable agricultural practices.
 Barry Callebaut was also one of the leading signatories behind the Cocoa & Forests Initiative (CFI) Frameworks for Action.
 The power of CFI is that it brings together public and private stakeholders, underlining that industry requires an enabling public policy environment to further scale impact.
-In 2021/22 we teamed up with other CFI signatory companies in a joint project in order to streamline the accounting approach for carbon throughout the industry and create a level playing field.
+In 2021/22, we teamed up with other CFI signatory companies in a joint project in order to streamline the accounting approach for carbon throughout the industry and create a level-playing field.
 This work is ongoing with final results expected in 2022/23.
 We also contributed to the development of the West Africa Cocoa Farm Dataset and Deforestation Risk Assessment (DRA), working together with the World Cocoa Foundation and Climate Focus in partnership with the World Resources Institute as well as other companies.
-The DRA will contribute to a better understanding of deforestation dynamics through an industry-level view of cocoa plot locations across West Africa, thereby facilitating effective landscape partnerships and encouraging pre-competitive collaboration.
+The DRA will contribute to a better understanding of deforestation dynamics through an industry level view of cocoa plot locations across West Africa, thereby facilitating effective landscape partnerships and encouraging precompetitive collaboration.
 Paired with the outputs of the risk assessment, collaboration can proceed in the areas that matter most for addressing deforestation.
 The creation of the comprehensive dataset is underway, and a beta version of a risk assessment has been developed.
 The final risk assessment will be subject to peer review and then be made available as a freely accessible public good through WRI's Global Forest Watch platforms to help drive aligned deforestation risk management across the cocoa sector for impact at scale.

-A crucial next step will be the implementation of government-mandated end-to-end traceability systems.
-Additional steps include the setting up of a cocoa farmer registry and a review of current land tenure policies to ensure better supply management and compliance with national forest and agricultural policies.
-We will continue to work with the governments of Côte d'Ivoire and Ghana, our industry partners and other stakeholders to protect and restore forests, support sustainable cocoa production and thriving communities, and build a forest-positive future.
+Implementation of our intensified agroforestry approach covering policies to ensure better supply management and compliance with national forest and agricultural policies.
+We will continue to work with the governments of Côte d'Ivoire and Ghana, our industry partners and other stakeholders to protect and restore forests, support sustainable cocoa production and thriving communities, and build a forest positive future.